This tutorial demonstrates how to shift cells down when inserting in Excel and Google Sheets.

 Add Multiple Rows at Once and Shift Cells Down

-1. To add multiple rows at once and shift cells downward, (1) select multiple rows (for this example, we use A2:C4 to add three rows at once).
-Then right-click the selection and from the drop-down menu, (2) choose Insert…
+- To add multiple rows at once and shift cells downward, select multiple rows (here, use A2:C4 to add three rows at once).
+Then right-click the selection and from the drop-down menu, choose Insert…

-2. In the Insert dialog window, choose Shift cells down, then click the OK button.
+- In the Insert dialog window, choose Shift cells down, and then click OK.

 As a result, the new rows are added, and the other cells are pushed down.
-In this example, we selected three rows and as a result, three rows were added above them.
+For this example, select three rows.
+As a result, three rows are added above them.

 Insert and Shift Cells Down in Google Sheets